 Throughout the ages, Dublin Castle has been at the heart of Ireland’s history: from the foundations of the first Viking settlement 1,000 years ago, through to the handing over of the castle by the British authorities to the Irish Free State in 1922.

 As well as being one of the architectural highlights of Dublin today, the venue has served as a ceremonial and administrative center for Ireland for centuries, with successive Irish governments continuing to use it for important national occasions, such as state dinners, commemorations and Presidential inaugurations.

 Address: Hibernia Conference Suite, Dublin Castle, Dame Street, Dublin 2.
 For more information, see http://www.dublincastle.ie/how-to-find-us/

 Q: Where can I find the Roundtable’s agenda?

-Q: Where can I find more information on the sessions?
+Q: Where can I find more information on the Clinics?

 Q: How can I get more involved at the conference?

-Q: What is the dress code of the event?
+Q: What is the dress code for the event?

-A: We expect all participants, speakers and organisers to dress in formal or business casual attire.
-Also make sure you are able to stand and walk comfortably in your shoes, as you will have to walk from one room to another.
+A: We expect all participants, speakers and organizers to dress in formal or business casual attire.
+We recommend wearing comfortable footwear, as you will be standing a lot and walking from one room to another.

 Q: Do I need a visa?